WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 ![](https://i.imgur.com/B3WZn1n.png)

 7. Add Ádám's certificate.
-(Next time you want to verify a new release you can skip the previous steps because the certificate will be there).
+Next time you want to verify a new release you can skip the previous steps because the certificate will be there.

 ![](https://i.imgur.com/9zGpuI6.png)